 Drivers in Texas may also elect to include other coverages on their insurance policy, such as comprehensive and uninsured motorist protection.
 These types of extra coverages are not required by law, though they do add extra protection for the driver.
 Contact our Dallas car accident lawyers here.

 Dallas/Fort Worth Car Accident Statistics

 The Dallas/Fort Worth area is notorious for its car accidents.
-In 2017, the Texas Department of Transportation reported that there were 422,695 car accidents.
-This number averages out to 1,158 collisions per day.
-Out of the total car accidents in that year, 3,342 of them resulted in at least one death.
-This means that 8 out of every 1,000 crashes were fatal in 2017.
+In 2018, the Texas Department of Transportation reported that there were 421,882 car accidents.
+This number averages out to 1,155 collisions per day.
+Out of the total car accidents in that year, 1,774 of them resulted in at least one death.

-In the Dallas/ Fort Worth metroplex, there were 122,352 accidents that equal out to 29% of the total number of accidents that occurred in Texas of 2017.
+In the Dallas/ Fort Worth metroplex, there were 73,377 accidents that equal 29% of the total number of accidents that occurred in Texas in 2018.
 Dallas is the most accident-prone city in the DFW area according to statistics posted by the Texas Department of Transportation.
 About 20 accidents happen per day for every 1,000 people.

 Contact Us So You Can Focus On Recovery

 Car accidents, unfortunately, occur every day.
 From fender benders to head-on collisions, car accidents cause major damage to people and property, and in the worst cases, serious injuries and death.
 It is important to know how to respond to an accident and whom to turn to when it comes time to seek compensation for damages and medical expenses.

 The personal injury attorneys at Branch & Dhillon, P.C. have years of experience dealing with car accident cases and can help you claim the compensation you deserve.
 Contact us today for a free consultation.